 Step 3: Designing an ABA Therapy Plan.

-After the assessment is complete, a personal therapy plan is created.
+After the assessment is complete, the professionals create a personal therapy plan.
 This therapy plan is like a roadmap for better learning and processing.
-The ABA therapy plan will outline:
+The ABA therapy plan outlines:

-- The skills that need to be taught include communication, social skills, independence, and emotional regulation.
+- The skills that the child needs to learn include communication, social skills, independence, and emotional regulation.

 - The teaching approach that suits the learner’s capabilities and style.